 Only two Cultural Grants remain open at quarter end.
-The Educational Alliance, Inc. planning and design work has concluded.
-Final reimbursement requests are expected to be received and processed in the current quarter.
-The Downtown Community Television Center is ongoing with an expected completion date of April 2015.
-A \$26,000 reimbursement was made in November leaving \$300,000 available to complete this project.
+The Educational Alliance, Inc. planning and design work has concluded and a 442,000 reimbursement request processed last quarter was paid.
+Another \$100,000 reimbursement request under review is expected to be processes upon receipt of requested documentation needed to support the request.

+The Downtown Community Television Center project is on hold while the sale of air rights is considered otherwise the project is ready to go out for bid with an expected completion date of April 2015.
+The small reimbursement request submitted towards the end of last quarter was paid leaving \$300,000 still available to complete this project.